This article was updated January 2024.

 Don’t Wait to Find Relief

-If you’re a pickleball player who’s experiencing joint or muscle pain, Dr. Rush would love to help you recover faster and easier than you could on your own.
-Give us a call today at 954-432-5006 to find out more.
+If you’re a pickleball player experiencing joint or muscle pain, Dr. Rush would love to help you get back to feeling and performing your best.

 Dr. Rush is a 1994 graduate of the University of Florida where he earned a Bachelor of Science Degree in Exercise Sports Science and Wellness.